Thinker: Learning to Plan and Act: Introduction

-Drawing from neuroscience, our work is inspired by the hypothesis that the brain conducts imagination and planning via \emph{internalized actions}—actions processed within our experience-based virtual world rather than externally \cite{buzsaki2014emergence, gyorgy2019brain}.
-Under the hypothesis, both model-free and model-based behaviors share the same learning system, differing only in whether actions are passed to the external world or the experience-based virtual world.
-This idea aligns with the structural similarities found in brain regions governing model-free and model-based behaviors \cite{yin2006role}.
+Drawing from neuroscience, our work is inspired by the influential hypothesis that the brain conducts planning via \emph{internalized actions}—actions processed within our experience-based internal world model rather than externally \cite{buzsaki2014emergence, gyorgy2019brain}.
+According to this hypothesis, both model-free and model-based behaviors utilize a similar neural mechanism.
+The main distinction lies in whether actions are directed toward the external world or the internal world model.
+This perspective is consistent with the structural similarities observed in brain regions governing model-free and model-based behaviors \cite{yin2006role}.
+This hypothesis offers insights into how an RL agent might \emph{learn to plan}—by unifying both imaginary and real actions and leveraging existing RL algorithms.

 Experimental results show that actor-critic algorithms, when applied to the Thinker-augmented MDP, yield state-of-the-art performance in Sokoban.
 Notably, this approach attains a solving rate of 94.5\% within 5e7 frames, a significant improvement over the 56.7\% solving rate achieved when the same algorithm is applied to the raw MDP.
 On the Atari 2600 benchmark, actor-critic algorithms using the Thinker-augmented MDP show a significant improvement over those using the raw MDP.
-The median human-normalized score on the Thinker-augmented MDP is 261\%, in contrast to the 102\% on the raw MDP.
-Visualization results, as shown in Fig \ref{fig:0}, reveal the agent's effective use of the model.
+Visualization results, as shown in Fig \ref{fig:vis}, reveal the agent's effective use of the model.
 To summarize, the Thinker algorithm provides the following advantages: